End-to-End Optimization of Metasurfaces for Imaging with Compressed Sensing: Introduction

 Compressed sensing (CS) has become increasingly prevalent in computational imaging, whereby optical components are paired with a CS reconstruction algorithm, which in some sense finds the ``sparsest'' object that produces the observed image.
-A key contribution of our work is to perform end-to-end optimization with a \emph{nested} CS minimization problem that is solved in a fully iterative manner (not approximated, unrolled, or truncated), as opposed to optimizing proxies for good CS performance~\cite{Yanny2020, 7882664} or employing the approximation of a differentiable unrolled network (a fixed number of iterations)~\cite{10.5555/3104322.3104374, istanet, markley2021physicsbased}.
-We solve the full bilevel optimization problem by performing a sensitivity analysis of the KKT conditions~\cite{blondel2021efficient,amos2017optnet} associated with the CS convex-optimization problem, using an adjoint formulation to efficiently backpropagate the gradient~(\cref{sec:sens}).
+How can we optimize a CS imaging system?
+Despite the genericness of the imaging task (full target object reconstruction), there is no clear way of formulating a \emph{heuristic} objective for this problem: conventional objectives such as the condition number fail in the underdetermined case (the imaging matrix is necessarily singular), while figures of merit from CS theory such as the restricted isometry property are intractable to evaluate for large matrices~\cite{bandeira2013certifying}.
+Standard two-point resolution metrics also fail (as noted in previous work~\cite{Antipa:18}), with the key reason being that a perfect single-foci lens is no longer an appropriate design in the undetermined regime. {This motivates our approach:} a key contribution is to perform end-to-end optimization with a \emph{nested} CS minimization problem that is solved in a fully iterative manner (not approximated, unrolled, or truncated), as opposed to optimizing proxies for good CS performance~\cite{Yanny2020, 7882664} or employing the approximation of a differentiable unrolled network (a fixed number of iterations)~\cite{10.5555/3104322.3104374, istanet, markley2021physicsbased}.
+We solve the full bilevel optimization problem by performing a sensitivity analysis of the KKT conditions~\cite{blondel2021efficient,amos2017optnet} associated with the CS convex-optimization problem, using an adjoint formulation to efficiently backpropagate the gradient.
 Crucially, we extend previous work that performed hyperparameter optimization of CS~\cite{Bertrand_Klopfenstein_Blondel_Vaiter_Gramfort_Salmon20} by also optimizing with respect to the metasurface parameters underlying the measurement matrix itself.